 Chester County Hospital is known for excellent nursing.
 RNs provide care based on best practices and evidence-based techniques.

-Chester County Hospital, which earned Magnet Recognition® in 2014, is dedicated to the health and well-being of the people in Chester County and surrounding areas.
+Chester County Hospital, which earned Magnet Recognition® in 2014 and again in 2019, is dedicated to the health and well-being of the people in Chester County and surrounding areas.
 With a goal of being a leading provider of care in the region and a national model for quality and service excellence, the hospital includes a 257-bed suburban complex in beautiful West Chester, PA.
 Founded in 1892, Chester County Hospital has been serving the community for more than a century by offering an array of inpatient and outpatient medical and surgical services.

 If you join our nursing team, you will be surrounded by a caring and compassionate clinical community that is dedicated to providing quality care for its patients.